fsncps/hume-model/README.md

 Each export includes:

 - Theoretical moments table
-- Correlation matrix
+- Pearson correlation matrix
 - Iteration snapshots (all variables over time)

 ---

 ## Development Notes

 Adding / modifying equations is fairly easy.
-To modify one of the behavioural equations, simply find and modify the respective function in `equations.py`:
+To modify one of the behavioural equations, simply find and edit the respective function in `equations.py`, e.g.:

 ```python
 def eq_production(A: float, K: float, alpha: float) -> float:
     """Y = A * K^alpha"""
     return A * (K ** alpha)
 ```
-...and update the corespondig line in `ui/iteration_widget.py`:
+...and update the corresponding line in `ui/iteration_widget.py`:
 ```python
 Y = eq_output(A, inputs["K"], params["alpha"])
 ```

-Depending on how the equations are modified, the order of computations might need to be adapted.
-In the above example, A must be defined or calculated earlier, and K is the input-field value of the current iteration.
+Depending on how the equations are modified, the order of computations might have to be adapted.
+In the above example, *A* must be defined or calculated earlier, and *K* is the input-field value of the current iteration.

-When adding new variables for a new computation, also adapt the tuples VARIABLE_KEYS and UPDATES.
+When adding new variables for a new computation, also adapt the tuples `VARIABLES`, `VARIABLE_KEYS` and `UPDATES`.

 There are five model parameters defined in config.toml, though only two are currently used in the functional relationships.
 The rest are available for extensions or experimental equations.